Home » Geography » Non-Metallic Minerals

 Limestone

 Limestone is a sedimentary rock that is composed primarily of calcium carbonate (CaCO3).
 The majority of its uses are in construction.
 Clay and powdered limestone are heated and used to create cement.
-It is a crucial component of toothpaste.
-Limestone is also used to clean pollutants out of blast furnaces used to make steel.
-The majority of limestone is produced in Gujarat, Andhra Pradesh, Madhya Pradesh, and Chhattisgarh.
-China, the United States, and India are the top three global producers of limestone.
+Limestone is an important ingredient in toothpaste.
+It’s also used to remove impurities from blast furnaces in steel production.
+Most limestone in India comes from Gujarat, Andhra Pradesh, Madhya Pradesh, and Chhattisgarh.
+The top three limestone producers in the world are China, the United States, and India.

 Uses of Limestone